Robert Barr Smith

 Robert Barr Smith (4 February 1824 – 20 November 1915) was an Australian businessman and philanthropist in Adelaide, South Australia.
-He was a partner in Elder Smith and Company from 1863 (now now Elders Limited).
+He was a partner in Elder Smith and Company from 1863 (now Elders Limited).

 Early life and education

 Smith was born at Lochwinnoch, Renfrewshire, Scotland, the son of the Rev. Dr Robert Smith, a Church of Scotland minister, and his wife Marjory, née Barr.

 He studied for a time at the University of Glasgow.

 Career

 Barr Smith went into business after university and afterwards emigrated to Melbourne, where he was a member of the firm of Hamilton, Smith and Company in 1854.
 In 1855 he joined Elder and Company at Adelaide and became a partner in the business which from 1863 was known as Elder Smith and Company, now Elders Limited.

 Barr Smith also took up land and became a large owner in South Australia, Victoria, New South Wales and Queensland.
 When the Wallaroo and Moonta copper mines got into difficulties, Elder Smith and Company made large advances to them until more profitable times came.

 Barr Smith made a name for himself as a financial authority, and though he declined to enter political or municipal life, his advice was frequently sought by politicians and members of the business community of Adelaide.
 It has been stated that in the 1893 bank crisis he was besieged by crowds of people seeking guidance.

 Barr Smith was on the boards of the public library (State Library of South Australia) and of Adelaide Botanic Garden, and was a director of several companies.
 He was a keen judge and lover of horses, his colours were frequently seen at race meetings in South Australia and Victoria, and he was president for a time of the South Australian Coursing Club.

+Between 5 November 1880 and 16 July 1897, Barr Smith served as the honorary consul for Sweden–Norway in Adelaide.